mendix/docs/content/developerportal/deploy/deploying-to-mindsphere.md

 In case that you have only one tenant on MindSphere, the process will automatically select this tenant for you.
 {{% /alert %}}

-Give a name and internal name and optional a description in order to register your app.
+Give a name, internal name and optional a description in order to register your app.

 ![AutoRegistrationNameAndDescription](attachments/deploying-to-mindsphere/AutoRegistrationNameAndDescription.png)